Expert Reaction

 These comments have been collated by the Science Media Centre to provide a variety of expert perspectives on this issue.
 Feel free to use these quotes in your stories.
 Views expressed are the personal opinions of the experts named.
 They do not represent the views of the SMC or any other organisation unless specifically stated.

-Professor Ian Rae is an expert on chemicals in the environment at the School of Chemistry at the University of Melbourne.
-He was also an advisor to the United Nations Environment Programme on chemicals in the environment and isĀ former President of the Royal Australian Chemical Institute
+Professor Ian Rae is an expert on chemicals in the environment from the School of Chemistry at the University of Melbourne.
+He was also an advisor to the United Nations Environment Programme on chemicals in the environment and is former President of the Royal Australian Chemical Institute

 The reference to 'chlorine' in the statement by emergency workers is to what we commonly refer to as 'pool chlorine', that comes in a solid or liquid form.
 'Pool chlorine' is not the poisonous chlorine gas but it can generate that gas if it becomes mixed with hydrochloric acid.